hyperledger-labs/splice/cluster/README.md

    - see the different steps in `.circleci/config/workflows.yml` and `.circleci/config/prelude.yml`
    - run [`build-config.sh`](/.circleci/build-config.sh) to update the main config file

+### Patching healthchecks against a deployed cluster

+Our periodic healthchecks are triggered by CircleCI on `deployment/<cluster>` branches.
+In case you need to patch the tests without redeploying the cluster, you can cherry-pick the fix onto the corresponding deployment branch.
+You will also need to disable version compatibility enforcement (since the tests will no longer match the version tag of the cluster) by pushing another commit that sets `failOnVersionMismatch` to `false` in [NetworkAppClientConfig.scala](https://github.com/DACH-NY/canton-network-node/blob/b08bd36f1eb1c34545921816e863236b7cb2a0cd/apps/common/src/main/scala/com/daml/network/config/NetworkAppClientConfig.scala#L14).

 ## Appendix: Kubernetes and Other Deployment Resources